All investor lists > PE firms

 5. Final diligence and closing: Legal, financial, and operational checks wrap up before the investment is finalized

+This process is standard across the private equity industry, especially when capital is being deployed by the largest firms.
 For a detailed breakdown of how to map out your raise, check out this fundraising strategy guide.

-What are the types of PE funds?
+What are the Types of PE Funds?

 Here’s what you need to know: